 RESCom4 – Quality, safety and environmental protection management audit applied to the maritime sector

-RESCom5 – Knowledge of the ship's behaviour at sea and its manoeuvrability
+RESCom5 – Knowledge of the vessel's behaviour at sea and its manoeuvrability

-RESCom6 – Advanced knowledge of hydrodynamics for application to cargo system optimization and ability to perform optimization analysis of onboard systems
+RESCom6 – Advanced knowledge of hydrodynamics for application to the optimization of cargo systems and the ability to perform optimization analyses of onboard systems

-RESCom7 – Knowledge of oceanography for the analysis of ship behaviour, which must be taken into account in maritime safety and the fight against pollution
+RESCom7 – Knowledge of oceanography for the analysis of vessel behavior, which must be taken into account in maritime safety and the fight against pollution

 RESCom8 – Knowledge of dynamic positioning systems